thephm/signal_sqlite_md/README.md

 The SQLite DB is encrypted but it's easy to decrypt because you have the key!

-The attachments are not in the DB, they're stored in the file system in a series of folders with 2 digit Hex labels.
-The files have names like "`000ec9a54abe93416284f83da2f9f8d124778f22191d9422ed9829de2b22c1b7`" with no suffix but don't worry, that info is in the DB and the script takes care of adding the suffix e.g. "`.jpg`".

 Another approach would be to query the SQLite DB directly on device but that's a future thing for me.
 A good reference is https://github.com/idanlevin/signal-query

+## Regression

+The attachments are not in the DB, they're stored in the local file system in a series of folders with 2 digit Hex labels.
+The files have names like "`000ec9a54abe93416284f83da2f9f8d124778f22191d9422ed9829de2b22c1b7`" with no suffix.
+In my case, the files are stored in `C:\Users\micro\AppData\Roaming\Signal\attachments.noindex`.

+In previous versions of Signal Desktop for Windows, the attachments were not encrypted.
+The current version of Signal Desktop encrypts the attachment files and obfuscates their filename in the database.

+I haven't figured out a way to decrypt the attachment files.
+So, at this point you need to manually download each attachment in Signal Desktop, save the files and modify the Markdown output from this tool to the filename.

 ## Dependencies